Specialization

 Clinical outcome prediction for precision medicine

-This research line is focused on the development and management of structured clinical (follow-up) programs.
-Such programs are designed to improve clinical care by integrating multiple monodisciplinary care paths into one standardized multidisciplinary car path that integrates the care delivered by the relevant medical specialists.
-The programs are standardized by consensus among medical specialists, involves structured registration of clinical assessment in the electronic patient file and integrates with other clinical data sources (e.g. medical devices, patient reported outcome measurements).
-Consequently, the structured clinical data flow into rich and ever accumulating databases that are re-used for care evaluation and scientific research aimed at data-driven care innovation.
+Focused on the development of structured multidisciplinary clinical (follow-up) programs that make use of structured electronic clinical registration and integrate with other clinical data sources (e.g. medical devices, patient reported outcome measurements).
+Consequently, the structured clinical data flows into rich and ever-accumulating databases that are re-used for care evaluation and scientific research aimed at data-driven care innovation.